aminltf/MMC/README.md

 This project is open-source.
 Feel free to modify and share it!

 ## Author
-Developed by [Your Name].
+Developed by https://github.com/aminltf.
 Contributions and suggestions are welcome!

 ---
 Enjoy effortless access to Windows administrative tools 🚀